How do unis make their decisions?

 - An unsuccessful or withdrawn choice removes that option, but you could add more.

 For most people, this means waiting for results day in summer to see if your exam results meet the conditions.
-They could be a combination of grade, scores or subjects – as explained in the entry requirements and Tariff info.
+They could be a combination of grades, scores or subjects – as explained in the entry requirements and Tariff info.

 A conditional offer might look something like this: